tapanalyticstoolkit/spark-tk-jupyter/README.md

 ## REST APIs provided

 ### /upload
-- currently the only way to upload files to Jupyter is using the upload Form. after each attemp to upload the file(s) are loaded into a directory format like "uploads/dddd" where d is a digit.
+- Currently the only way to upload files to Jupyter is using the upload Form. after each attempt to upload, the file(s) are loaded into a directory format like "uploads/dddd" where d is a digit.

 - curl http://JUPYTER_NOTEBOOK_URL/upload -F "filearg=@/home/ashahba/frame-basics.py"
 - curl http://JUPYTER_NOTEBOOK_URL/upload -F "filearg=@/home/ashahba/frame-basics.py" -F "filearg=@/home/ashahba/frame-advanced.py"